owid/owid-grapher/readme.md

 ## INTRO
 This project contains chart building tool which enables to upload csv data and create interactive charts with drag&drop interface.

+We have decided that it doesn't make sense to develop it within private repo so here it is.
+Feel free to fork it and play around.
+Please be aware this is work in progress and things will keep changing.

+## STACK
 Backend is written in PHP using Laravel Framework.
 Frontend is written using Backbone.js and NVD3.js.

 ## SETUP